EspeoBlockchain/gardener-server/docs/prerequisites.rst

 ========
 Gardener needs to have Node.js installed.
 Node is available and you can download it here.

-Verify your installation by typing in command line
+Make sure you have successfully installed it by typing in command line

   node ---version